This is one in a series of posts describing the ten Montessori Principles for dementia care. Click here for the first post in the series

 Make it easy for the person with dementia to make a decision.

 Read the "Popsicle Story"

 The same applies to questions.
 Rather than asking open ended questions, ask a question with only two answers.
 For example, rather than asking “What would you like to eat?”, ask “Would you like a banana or a yogurt?”.
 Rather than asking “What is your brother’s name?”, ask “Is your brother’s name John?”.
 Make it easy.

 One of the signatures of the Montessori approach to dementia care is to always invite someone to participate rather than demand their participation.
 Ask them to join you or help you.
 Take care in asking the question in a way that encourages them to say yes, but always leave them with the choice to say no. “I’m having trouble sorting these cards, would you like to help me?”, “Would you like to join me at the table to help me with this puzzle?”.
-These are the hallmarks of a Montessori approach.
+These are the hallmarks of a Montessori approach to Alzheimer care.